capi5k/capi5k/README.md

 ### Initialization

-* Initializa a new project :
+* Initialize a new project :

 ```bash
 $) xpm init hello